 b.
 The Old houses in Hanoi Old Quarter, Vietnam

 The old houses in the mall are mainly tube houses, tiled roofs, and the indomitable storefronts facades.
-The image of ancient houses and tile roofs are always the inspiration of art, literary, and poetry.
+The image of ancient houses and tile roofs is always the inspiration of art, , and poetry.
 These houses were mainly built in the 18th-19th centuries, before that, most of them were the thatched-roofs houses, only some rich houses, houses of Chinese had the new roof tiles.

-From the end of the twentieth century, the ancient houses gradually disappeared.
+From the end of the twentieth century, ancient houses gradually disappeared.
 Instead, the new tube houses break the original landscape of the old town.
-However, the interior between the houses is still the intricate system of ways.
+However, the interior between the houses is still an intricate system of ways.

 c.
 The Relics in Hanoi Old Quarter, Vietnam